(Illustration: “Forthwith upright he rears from off the pool”,

 Back to business

-After the release of “Paradise Lost”, I received a letter from Core Design asking me if I could do freelance Amiga-to-Atari ST conversion for them, peculiarly “Wolfchild”, “Heimdall” and “Jaguar XJ220” in mind.
+After the release of “Paradise Lost”, I received a letter from Core Design asking me if I could do freelance Amiga-to-Atari ST game conversion for them, peculiarly “Wolfchild”, “Heimdall” and “Jaguar XJ220” in mind.
 Once again, I was back to the European game development scene.
 This time, for game conversion business.
 In a strange way, “Paradise Lost” opened up a new prospect to me.
 When one door closes, another opens…

 [ In June 1992, almost 6 months after the release, Core Design’s interest in “Paradise Lost” revamped!
 They told me that they were looking forward to publishing a 2 disk abridged version in UK via US Gold.
 Weird! – Bringing the story full circle back 🙂 ]